 My husband Jack LOVES oatmeal raisin cookies!
-Of all of the possible types of cookies – if he had his choice – Jack would choose oatmeal raisin!
+Of all of the possible types of cookies – if he had his choice – Jack would choose oatmeal raisin.
 So knowing Jack’s favorite dessert, a few years ago for a special holiday dinner, I made this delicious Oatmeal Raisin Ice Cream.
 And as a special treat last week for Father’s Day, I made this oatmeal raisin ice cream again.
 (This time, taking photos to share here.)

 Adapted from the terrific ice cream cookbook, The Perfect Scoop, this oatmeal raisin ice cream is a bit of a labor of love.
 It’s not difficult to make at all – but there are a few steps that require some close attention.
 But – the results are totally worth the extra effort and attention and this is one decadent and delicious dessert!